 Prediction markets are having a moment.
 Rain wants to own the infrastructure layer underneath.

-The protocol Markets Insider announced an OpenClaw-native SDK on Friday, along with a $5 million grant program designed to seed a developer ecosystem around its prediction market primitives.
+The protocol announced an OpenClaw-native SDK on Friday, along with a $5 million grant program designed to seed a developer ecosystem around its prediction market primitives.
 The pitch: where Polymarket and Kalshi are consumer-facing platforms, Rain is the plumbing — exposing the full stack of prediction market mechanics (creation, pricing, trading, liquidity, resolution) as composable OpenClaw primitives that any developer can bolt into an agent.

 The grant structure is revealing.
 Three million dollars goes directly to developers building on the protocol, with individual grants of up to $50,000.
 Two million funds a daily rewards system designed to incentivize ongoing activity.
 Every builder also earns 0.5% of the trading volume their platform generates — a commission paid from Rain's token allocation, structured as a predictable revenue stream for developers who drive real volume.